jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 A moment to breathe before we get into the tricky bits.

 You’ve just absorbed a lot.
 Molecules, traffic systems, and encryption that panics security teams.
 So, before we jump into the limitations (yes, even quantum computers have flaws), let’s enjoy a moment of quantum-flavoured fun.
 The term fun is thrown about way too often.
 Not here.
-Not with me.⁶
+Not with me.

 ---